By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Emerging vaccine technologies (mRNA, viral vectors, protein platforms) now dominate development pipelines, offering faster timelines, improved stability, and broader immune responses.
+• Emerging vaccine technologies (mRNA, viral vectors, protein platforms) now dominate development pipelines, according to Nature Medicine’s 2026 analysis.

 • Vaccine immunization programmes are expanding beyond childhood populations to include adolescents, pregnant women, adults, and elderly groups, reflecting evolving epidemiological and public health priorities.